Vonng/pigsty/docs/PARAM.md

 name: `etcd_safeguard`, type: `bool`, level: `G/C/A`

-prevent purging running etcd instance?

-default value is `false`
+prevent purging running etcd instance? default value is `false`

-Assure that any running etcd instance will not be purged by init / remove playbooks.
+If enabled, running etcd instance will not be purged by `etcd.yml` playbook.